Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: Capability gap analysis

-For instance, validating UT for EVs requires testing under real driving conditions that emulate load profiles, such as those being explored by some research \cite{popp2019state,owen2022operando,MontoyaBedoya2024Quant}.
+Further, UT should be adapted and validated to specific application.
+For instance, validating UT for EVs requires testing under real driving conditions that emulate load profiles\cite{popp2019state,owen2022operando,MontoyaBedoya2024Quant}.
 By testing under these conditions, researchers will gain important insights into the behavior of ultrasonic signals under real driving conditions.
-In addition, practical implementation will also depend on robust coupling methods for long-term operation since the most obvious approach, direct-contact or embedded piezoelectric transducers, require consistent adhesion over their lifetime.
+Practical implementation will also require the development of robust coupling methods for long-term operation since the most obvious approach, direct-contact or embedded piezoelectric transducers, require consistent adhesion over their lifetime.

-Another engineering choice will be whether one employs single-element transducers or transducer arrays for different applications and desired outcomes.
-Single-element transducers remain simple and affordable, yet arrays can deliver beam steering capabilities along with dynamic focusing and better spatial accuracy.
-Assessing these approaches through comparative studies will be necessary to optimize their use in large-scale LIB systems.
+Another engineering decision consideration is whether to employ single-element transducers or transducer arrays for a given application.
+Single-element transducers remain simple and affordable, yet arrays can deliver beam steering capabilities along with dynamic focusing for greatly enhanced spatial accuracy.
+Assessing these approaches, first through fundamental research studies and then through trade studies, will be necessary to optimize their use in large-scale LIB systems.

-Additionally, groups should demonstrate the ability of ultrasonic inspection systems to be miniaturized and for the decision devices to be produced on a circuit board or chip-level, as was explored in Refs.~\cite{koller2023ultrasonic, popp2019state}.
-These research efforts will represent a critical step towards the commercialization of ultrasound-based solutions, through reducing cost and power requirements, facilitating the integration into the LIBs value chain.
+Another critical step in the integration of UT into the LIB life cycle the miniaturization of ultrasonic inspection systems to circuit board or chip-level as explored by Koller et al.~\cite{koller2023ultrasonic} and Popp et al.\cite{popp2019state}.
+Such technological advances will reduce cost and power requirements of UT systems and therefore represent critical steps towards the commercialization of ultrasound-based solutions by facilitating the integration into the LIBs value chain.

-As noted by Galiounas et al. ~\cite{Galiounas2025Generalisation}, ultrasonic inspection has been shown to be a tool for identifying battery states within known cells, but it has not been demonstrated to generalize across a wider cell population.
-Further development is required to create ultrasonic features that work across all cell populations and maintain accurate correlation with battery state indicators (SOC/SOH) for different cells.
-The capability of ultrasonic-based techniques to transition from academic research into industrial applications relies heavily on their adaptability to various cell types.
+The capability of UT-based techniques to transition from academic research into industrial applications relies heavily on the adaptability to all cell types.
+As noted by Galiounas et al.~\cite{Galiounas2025Generalisation}, ultrasonic inspection has been shown to be a tool for identifying battery states within known cells, but it has not been demonstrated to generalize across a wider cell population.
+Further development is therefore required to identify features of ultrasonic signals that are common to all cell form factors thereby ensure accurate correlation of ultrasonic signal features with battery state indicators (SOC/SOH) for different cells.